Team-Compliance/Cadavra/README.md

 (Done) Fix the HP bar not working when Cadavra is in Nibs or Chubs

-When you die to Nibs/Chubs, the death screen should show Cadavra's bestiary icon
+(Done) When you die to Nibs/Chubs, the death screen should show Cadavra's bestiary icon

 (done) Fix Cadavra's boss portrait appearing too low